robertwhunter/nephromaths/_book/52-RTA.md

 In adults, usually acquired:

-- tenfovir and other drugs
+- tenfovir and other drugs (antivirals, fumaderm for Psoriasis)
 - heavy metals
 - LCCD
 - post-Tx